News Anchor - Chief Investigative Reporter, Broadcast Media

 In 1994 and 1995, Brendan was a reporter for WJXT-4, the former CBS affiliate in Jacksonville, Florida.
 He started as an investigative reporter uncovering government waste and abuse as the "The Whistleblower."
 Later, Brendan was assigned as a military affairs reporter covering four major Navy bases.

-Brendan began his broadcast journalism career in Rockford, Illinois where he reported and anchored for WREX-13, now NBC but at the time it was an ABC affiliate.
-His yearlong investigation of the Ku Klux Klan culminated with an attack on him and his camera by masked white supremacists at the same rally where Geraldo Rivera was assaulted.
-Brendan started at WREX as a news photographer, skills that have served him well later in his career as a multi-media journalist for WCPO Networks.
+Brendan began his broadcast journalism career in Rockford, Illinois where he reported and anchored for WREX-13.
+He started there as a news photographer, skills that have served him well later in his career as a multi-media journalist.

 Brendan Keefe's Experience:

 I-Team Anchor & Chief Investigator at WCPO-TVOctober 2007 - Present